Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

-As mentioned in the introduction, for any MAR process with a single anticipative root, when conditioning on a single observation, the conditional predictive density theoretically exhibits bimodality in the tail regions, which reflects the fundamental dichotomy of locally explosive dynamics: the bubble either continues with probability $|\psi_1|^{\alpha h}$ or crashes (See Section 2.2 in the Online Appendix for a discussion on this point.)
+As shown by \cite{detruchisForecastingExtremeTrajectories2025}, for any MAR process with a single anticipative root, when conditioning on a single observation, the conditional predictive density theoretically exhibits bimodality in the tail regions.
+This reflects the fundamental dichotomy of locally explosive dynamics: the bubble either continues or crashes, with probability $|\psi_1|^{\alpha h}$ and $1 - |\psi_1|^{\alpha h}$ respectively (see Section 2.2 in the Online Appendix for a discussion).
+Accordingly, the predictive density features two modes: one near the unconditional mean (zero in our simulations), corresponding to the crash scenario, and one further from the conditioning value, corresponding to bubble continuation.

 Before implementing the forecast evaluation horse-race, we investigate whether the competing approaches capture well this theoretical bimodality of the conditional predictive density, particularly in the tail region.
-The procedure relies on a grid of 5,000 equispaced conditioning values $\{x_1, \ldots, x_{5000}\}$ spanning the quantile range $[q_{0.01}, q_{0.99}]$.
-For each point $x_i$ on the grid, we estimate the conditional predictive density $\hat{p}(X_{t+1} \mid X_t = x_i)$ using each of the competing methods and visually assess their ability to recover the bimodal structure across three distinct regions: the center $[q_{0.10}, q_{0.90}]$, the tails $[q_{0.01}, q_{0.10}] \cup [q_{0.90}, q_{0.99}]$, and the total range $[q_{0.01}, q_{0.99}]$.
+The procedure relies on a grid of 5,000 equispaced conditioning values $\{x_1, \ldots, x_{5000}\}$ spanning the quantile range $[q_{0.01}, q_{0.99}]$, where $q_\tau$ denotes the $\tau$-quantile of the theoretical marginal distribution.
+For each point $x_i$ on the grid, we estimate the conditional predictive density $\hat{p}_h(X_{t+h} \mid X_t = x_i)$ using each of the competing methods and visually assess their ability to recover the bimodal structure.